Clarithromycin SR-Vertex, 500 mg 14 pcs

 Often – rash.

-Unknown – anaphylactic reaction, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptomatology (DRESS syndrome).
+Unknown – anaphylactic reaction, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptoms (DRESS syndrome).

 Often – headache, insomnia.

-Infrequent – loss of consciousness1, dyskinesia1, dizziness, drowsiness, tremor, restlessness, hyperexcitability, screaming.
+Uncommon – loss of consciousness1, dyskinesia1, dizziness, drowsiness, tremor, anxiety, increased excitability, screaming.

-Unknown – seizures, psychotic disorders, confusion, depersonalization, depression, disorientation, hallucinations, dream disorders (“nightmares” dreams), paresthesia, mania.
+Unknown – convulsions, psychotic disorders, confusion, depersonalization, depression, disorientation, hallucinations, dream disturbances (nightmare dreams), paresthesia, mania.

 Often – intense sweating.